bennettnw2/lpic101-Notes/106-notes.md

 #### * The basics of X11 is that this is how we have graphics displayed on Linux systems.
 * the X11 protocol was brought about by "X.org"
   * provides graphical rendering for unix like operating systems
-  * X11 is the core display server system that provides the protocol service, called X11, for the X Window System
+  * X11 is the core display server-system, that provides the protocol service, called X11, for the X Window System
+    * the x window system basically just provides 2-D rendering
   * provides extra functionality via extensions, such as:
     * RandR: provides dynamic resizing of the root window, refresh rates, mirroring displays
-    * GLX: provides rendering of DG OpenGL content within an X11 windows
+    * GLX: provides rendering of 3-D OpenGL content within an X11 windows
     * Xinerama: provides the ability to split the desktop display across multiple monitors
+  * Each graphical rendering on an X display are clients of the X.org server

 #### * What are the building blocks of the basic X11 architecture
 * Very simplified rendition
   * we start with the graphics card on the bottom; how we connect the monitor to the computer
   * next is the kernel which by using drivers and modules; will send graphical info to the screen
-  * then we have libDRM - direct rendering manager - will communicate with the kernel
+  * then we have libDRM - Direct Rendering Manager - will communicate with the kernel
-    * this library layer sits between the kernel and X-server (the actual
+    * this library layer sits between the kernel and X-server
     * the kernel received data from the libDRM; (reminds me of a data bus)
   * the next layer is the X-server
     * the config files for X-server are: /etc/X11/xorg.conf and /etc/X11/xorg.conf.d